vlayer-xyz/vlayer/book/src/introduction.md

 # Introduction

-vlayer gives smart contracts superpowers, such as [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains and access real data from web and email.
+vlayer tools give smart contracts super powers, like [time travel](/features/time-travel.html) to past blocks, [teleport](/features/teleport.html) to different chains and access to real data from web and email.

-vlayer allows to execute smart contracts [off-chain](/getting-started/first-steps.html#off-chain-execution).
-The result of the execution can be then used by on-chain contracts.
+vlayer allows smart contracts to be executed [off-chain](/getting-started/first-steps.html#off-chain-execution).
+The result of the execution can then be used by on-chain contracts.

 ### Sections
 **Getting Started**